postspectacular/rnd.farm/README.md

 So in light of this:

-We'd like to do a little experiment and see if a large (or not so large) group of people can collectively generate better quality random numbers than an algorithm.
+We'd like to do a little experiment and see if a large (or even not so large) group of people can collectively generate better quality random numbers than an algorithm.
 One would hope so, but I fear our sample set will be full of bias.
-Yet even that will be fascinating to see if and how this might impact an evolutionary process as it consumes our random choices.
+Yet, even that will be fascinating to see if and how this might impact an evolutionary process as it consumes our random choices.
 At some point (once a sufficient amount of numbers has been collected/farmed - with your incredible help! :) it should be